mattjegan/awesome-hacktoberfest/readme.md

 Here you find projects that were made especially for hacktoberfest.

 - [hacktoberfest-status](https://github.com/niclasleonbock/hacktoberfest-status)
-- [Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows to filter by language
+- [Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows filtering by language

 ## Companies participating in Hacktoberfest